MubarakHAlketbi/LLMTest_NeedleInAHaystack/README.md

 - `document_depth_percent_interval_type` - Determines the distribution of depths to iterate over. 'linear' or 'sigmoid
 - `seconds_to_sleep_between_completions` - Default: None, set # of seconds if you'd like to slow down your requests
 - `print_ongoing_status` - Default: True, whether or not to print the status of test as they complete
+- `max_retries` - Maximum number of retry attempts for API calls.
+Default is 5.
+- `base_delay` - Base delay (in seconds) for exponential backoff in retries.
+Default is 1.0.

 `LLMMultiNeedleHaystackTester` parameters: